Estancia Times Documentary

 From Vocational School to State University

-In 1992, a major merger with Batad Barangay High School created the Batad Polytechnic College, offering new bachelor's degrees in Education, Agriculture, and Industrial Education.
-In 2000, the college was integrated into the Northern Iloilo Polytechnic State College (NIPSC).
-Then, in a landmark moment on April 26, 2022, the Commission on Higher Education approved its conversion into the Northern Iloilo State University (NISU).
+A major legislative integration occurred in 1992, merging it with the Batad Barangay High School to create the Batad Polytechnic College.
+In 2000, the college was integrated as an external campus of the Northern Iloilo Polytechnic State College (NIPSC).
+Finally, in a landmark institutional upgrade on April 26, 2022, the Commission on Higher Education (CHED) approved its full conversion into the Northern Iloilo State University (NISU) - Batad Campus.

-• Bachelor of Technology and Livelihood Education (Home Economics, ICT)
+• Bachelor of Technology and Livelihood Education (Specializing in Home Economics and ICT)

-• Bachelor of Science in Agriculture (Crop and Animal Science)
+• Bachelor of Secondary Education (Specializing in Mathematics and English)

 • Bachelor of Science in Information Technology